aksh-9600/Smart-Expense-Analyzer/README.md

 * 🧠 Helps users stay calm about money-related stress
 * 📊 Encourages better spending habits
 * 🤝 Acts like a savings companion

 ---
+## 🚧 Challenges I faced

+* Figuring out how to show insights that are actually useful (not just graphs)
+* Making the chatbot feel helpful instead of robotic
+* Organizing the project in a scalable way
+* Balancing UI design with clarity and usability

+---